Bob Chapman

-Robert Dennis Chapman (born 18 August 1946), also known as Sammy Chapman is a footballer who played as a defender in the Football League during the 1960s and 1970s, most notably with Nottingham Forest.
+Robert Dennis Chapman (born 18 August 1946), also known as Sammy Chapman, is a footballer who played as a defender in the Football League during the 1960s and 1970s, most notably with Nottingham Forest.

 Career

 He made his debut for Forest in 1964 at the age of 17 years 5 months.
 At the time this made him the youngest ever Forest player.
 He made 422 senior appearances for the club and was club captain.
-He scored 23 Forest goals and was a regular starter even after the arrival of new manager Brian Clough during the 1974-75 season.
+He scored 23 Forest goals and remained a regular after the arrival of new manager Brian Clough during the 1974-75 season.
 In 1977 Forest won promotion back to the top flight.
-That was his last season at Forest.
+That was Chapman's last season at Forest.

 He joined Notts County staying there for a year.
 He next moved to Shrewsbury Town for his last two seasons of senior football.